 For whatever un-planned reason, we didn’t book an excursion in Genoa.
 So there we were, standing at the front of the ship and surveying the city wondering, What Next?
 As we walked out of the port building, I snagged a freebie map of the city featuring a walking tour of sights unbeknownst to us prior to that very moment and we set-out.

 What you should know: Marcus is the relaxed traveller.
 I’m the paranoid traveller.
-Where he sees passers-by and the common man, I see pickpockets and people whose sole intention in life is to strip us of our Passports.

 Did I mention that neither of us spoke or knew ANY Italian?

 Okay, I take it back.
 I could think of musical terms like: Bravo, Andante, Allegro and Forte.